edysfy/Group_website/uxDesign.md

 - Coping => Yellow,
 - Sad => Red.

-We made the authenticated users posts distinguishable from others by adding an extra SVG.<br>
+For the benefit of our users being able to distinguish their own posts on the map to other users, we made them distinguishable from others by adding an extra SVG on underneath the circle in the shape of a volcano.<br>

 ## The heatmap